ay-lab/ExTraMapper/Human-Monkey-Processed-Data/README.md

 The above step may produce an error while downloading the monkey genome from UCSC.
-In that case, please do the following
+In that case, please do the following and the script will produce the required fasta files.
+$ cd ./preprocess/data/reference_genomes/rheMac10/
+$ perl getFasta.pl
-$
+$ cd -

 The next step will create the genomedata object files.
 This step requires genomedata package which can be installed by running the following commnand and followed by the step 1 commnad.